 From time to time, children, parents and others connected with the academy, will become aware of matters which will cause them concern.
-To ensure that all of these matters are resolved in an effective manner the Governing Body has adopted a complaint procedure.
+To ensure that all of these matters are resolved in an effective manner the Governors have adopted a complaint procedure.

 The procedure was devised with the intention that it will: